It’s likely been a very long time since you’ve evaluated your user authentication solutions.

 One-time code sent to a registered mobile device or email address.
 This is typically deployed by businesses to authenticate their customers (B2C).
 It is less commonly used for enterprise authentication, i.e. for authenticating employees.

 This passwordless authentication method has become the norm for authenticating users to their mobile devices, with popular implementations of the technology in Apple Face ID, and fingerprint authentication ubiquitously available on even the cheapest mobile devices.
-Biometrics is primarily used to authenticate the user to the device itself and less often to resources that are accessed from the device.
+Biometrics is primarily used to authenticate the user to the device itself using biometric multi factor system designs.

 Dedicated hardware security tokens